Astelia menziesiana

 Paʻiniu are one of the few ephiphytic native flowering plants, but also grows as a terrestrial or lithophyte (on rocks).
 But because they are eaten by pigs, they are more likely to be seen out of reach in trees.
 [5]

-Of the three species of Astelia endemic to Hawaii, Astelia menziesiana is most widespread in the islands and sometimes seen in cultivation.
-The other two, Astelia argyrocoma and the rare A. waialealae are restricted to Kauaʻi.
+Of the three species of Astelia endemic to Hawaiʻi, Astelia menziesiana is most widespread in the islands and sometimes seen in cultivation.
+The other two, Astelia argyrocoma and the rare and endangered A. waialealae are restricted to Kauaʻi.

 On Oʻahu, Lānaʻi, Molokaʻi, Maui, and Hawaiʻi, paʻiniu, as well as ʻieʻie (Freycinetia arborea), provide important breeding sites for the beautiful endemic Kōʻele Mountain damselfly (Megalegrion koelense) or pinao ʻula, relatives of dragonflies or pinao.
 Adult pinao ʻula breed and deposit their eggs in the leaf bases of paʻiniu where water pockets collect.
 It is in these critical spaces that the nymphs or naiads will live to maturity.
 [6]